Maggie Smith

 “Maggie Smith’s are poems of transformation: haunting, gorgeous, intimately unsettling.
 I cannot remember when I last read a book to match her powers of delight.” —Linda Gregerson

-Maggie Smith is the author of six books: You Could Make This Place Beautiful (Atria Books, 2023); Goldenrod (Simon & Schuster, 2021), Keep Moving (Simon & Schuster, 2020), a national bestseller; Good Bones (Tupelo Press, 2017); The Well Speaks of Its Own Poison (Tupelo Press, 2015); and Lamp of the Body (Red Hen Press, 2005).
+Maggie Smith is the author of seven books: Dear Writer: Pep Talks & Practical Advice for the Creative Life (Simon & Schuster, 2025); You Could Make This Place Beautiful (Atria Books, 2023); Goldenrod (Simon & Schuster, 2021), Keep Moving (Simon & Schuster, 2020), a national bestseller; Good Bones (Tupelo Press, 2017); The Well Speaks of Its Own Poison (Tupelo Press, 2015); and Lamp of the Body (Red Hen Press, 2005).
 Lamp of the Body won the 2003 Benjamin Saltman Award from Red Hen Press.
 The Well Speaks of Its Own Poison won the 2012 Dorset Prize, selected by Kimiko Hahn, and the 2016 Gold Medal in Poetry for the Independent Publishers Book Awards.
 The collection was also a finalist for the National Poetry Series and the Montaigne Medal, and poems from this collection were awarded an NEA Fellowship in poetry.
 Smith is also the author of three prizewinning chapbooks: Disasterology (Dream Horse Press, 2016); The List of Dangers (Kent State/Wick Poetry Series, 2010); and Nesting Dolls (Pudding House, 2005).

 The Well Speaks of Its Own Poison delves into the depths of fairy tales to transform the daily into encounters with the marvelous but dangerous.
 The Rumpus writes: “These poems are studded with images we recognize from fairytales, offering iconic color in the forest gloom: wolves, foxes, deer, skinned rabbits, apples, hearts, white bones.
 Through Smith’s imaginative leaps, a kind of sorcery occurs, the lines shape-shifting quickly and musically.”